Skip Navigation

 Bates College, 2018

 “So much of my character and the skills that I use every day, like being able to write well, and listen well, and treat other people with kindness and respect, I owe that all to PFS.”
-So starts the interview with Newell Woodworth, Princeton Friends alum who graduated in 2011, having begun his time as a Pre-K student in the Beginning School.
+So Pictured is Newell and his new friend made on his 8th grade PFS trip to Guatemalastarts the interview with Newell Woodworth, Princeton Friends alum who graduated in 2011, having begun his time as a Pre-K student in the Beginning School.
 Newell shared his experience growing up at Princeton Friends as one that was equal parts academically rigorous and supportive, saying, “I like to be challenged and the challenge was definitely there.
 I was also a pretty rambunctious child, and PFS’s approach of meeting each child really worked for me, so I really shined.”

 As Newell recalled his journey from Pre-K through 8th grade, he highlighted the close relationships he developed with faculty, silent meeting (Quaker meeting on Fridays), time to play, and cross country as top memories.
 Academically, he appreciated the rigor of math, literature, and Chinese, fondly remembering annual Storytelling Week and Poetry Week where he developed writing, speaking, and listening skills that he still uses today.